dirigible-io/dirigible-io.github.io/_posts/blogs/2018-11-24-blogs_node_in_dirigible.md

 }
 ```

-3. Create a shell command script **run.sh**, which will first compile and then execute the class:
+3. Create a shell command script **run.sh** to first compile and then execute the class:

 ```
 javac ./hello_java/Hello.java